tgrohens/evotsc/README.md

 ### PLOS Computational Biology paper

-The exact code used for the upcoming PLOS Computational Biology paper, as well as the Jupyter notebooks analyzing the resulting data, can be found in the [ploscb](https://www.github.com/tgrohens/evotsc/tree/ploscb) branch.
+The exact code used for the [PLOS Computational Biology paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1013482), as well as the Jupyter notebooks analyzing the resulting data, can be found in the [ploscb](https://www.github.com/tgrohens/evotsc/tree/ploscb) branch.

 ### PCI Math Comp Biol peer-reviewed preprint